-- Determining whether a large table would benefit from explicitly defining clustering keys.
+Determining whether a large table would benefit from explicitly defining a clustering key.

 A table with no micro-partitions (i.e. an unpopulated/empty table) has a clustering depth of

 The clustering depth for a table is not an absolute or precise measure of whether the table is well-clustered.
 Ultimately, query performance is the best indicator of how well-clustered a table is:

 If queries on a table are performing as needed or expected, the table is likely well-clustered.

 If query performance degrades over time, the table is likely no longer well-clustered and may benefit from clustering.

 Clustering Depth Illustrated¶

 The following diagram provides a conceptual example of a table consisting of five micro-partitions with values ranging from A to Z, and illustrates how overlap affects clustering depth: